orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

   2. easy to change
   3. easy to reuse

-There are more problems this design pattern may solve &#8211; the benefits come with the design and we&#8217;ll discuss them soon.
+There are more problems this design pattern may solve - the benefits come with the design and we'll discuss them soon.

 Considering the original design of this component, this component should do the following:

   1. Display the Playlist meta data
-  2. Display the Playlist&#8217;s tracks
+  2. Display the Playlist's tracks
   3. Indicate which tracks are already queued to the now playlist
   4. Allow to play/queue a playlist
   5. Allow to play/queue a specific track